DreamCloud-Project/McSim-Cycle-accurate-NoC/README.md

 This repository contains a simulator able to simulate embedded applications described using the [AMALTHEA](http://www.amalthea-project.org/) application model on top of NoC-based architectures in a cycle accurate way.

+To get the simulator you must clone this repository and its submodules.
+To clone the repository if you have an GitHub account with an SSH key registered use `git clone git@github.com:DreamCloud-Project/McSim-Cycle-accurate-NoC.git`.
+Else use `git clone https://github.com/DreamCloud-Project/McSim-Cycle-accurate-NoC.git`.
+Then use `git submodule init` followed by `git submodule update` to clone submodules.

 ## Using the simulator

 To ease the usage of the simulator, two python scripts are provided: